 THE DOORS AT THE WINTERLAND BALLROOM: CONTEXT AND FIRST NIGHT

-The end of 1967 came for The Doors after a year marked
+For The Doors, the end of 1967 came after twelve

-During that magical year, they transitioned from being
+During that magical year, they transitioned from a

-By bringing theater and poetry to contemporary music
+theater and poetry to contemporary music, the group distinguished itself, also

 By the end of 1967, The Doors had moved into the realm